 A predator’s eyes.

 Chuck shivered despite the sultry summer air.
-The very human part of recognized a predator and somewhere deep in his brain, a quiet and ancient instinct told him to run when a predator this strong was this close.
+The very human part of him recognized a predator and somewhere deep in his brain, a quiet and ancient instinct told him to run when a predator this strong was this close.
+It told him to run when a predator this close could look at him like that.

 Summer twisted her wrist and broke his grasp.
 She turned to him fully.
 “Do you want to know why I left?
 Why I really left?” she asked.